Acrylic on canvas

 152 x 101.5 cm

-Albeit, the Middle Ages were pregnant with God, the factual transcendental appetite abated, while the sweetness of female corruption was undoubtedly on the ascent.
-Stuck in a timeless twilight, the clergy were confronted with the reality, that they were nothing but biological impostors.
+The tragic orthodoxy, evidence of roguery or blindness by Christianity.
+When all the current reasons no longer guide one’s life, how can we sustain life without succumbing to nothingness?
+Maybe, by a connection with the absurd or the simulation of an illusion of life?
+Albeit, the Middle Ages were pregnant with God, the factual transcendental appetite abated, while the sweetness of sexual corruption was undoubtedly on the ascent.
+For one who has lost everything there is nothing in life except the flashing passion: sexual insanity, right?
+Maybe, maybe not.
+That would make monks and bishops biological impostors, right?
 Yes, the heavenly imperialism aimed, for his monks and cardinals, at a biological neutrality.
-Nevertheless the silence of reflexes was overcome and volcanic flashes of life started to cross the lucid horizon.
-Here we see three monks self macerated, frozen in their barrenness, who are giving way to their very own re-birth of a self-hood, leaving petrified tears behind in order to join the lustful glory called life.
-On the top part of the painting we see four beautiful women engaging playfully with the three monks.
+The clergy was left only with an agonising doubt and a crushing despair?
+To the clergy only an agonising doubt and a crushing despair remained.
+Quintessentially, an irrational sacrifice that became a torture.
+Nevertheless, the silence of reflexes was overcome, and volcanic flashes of life started to cross the lucid horizon.
+Are not all final expressions absurd?
+Here we see three macerated monks, depicted in the tenebrist style strongly influenced by Jusepe de Ribera, frozen in their barrenness, who are giving way to their very own re-birth of a self-hood, leaving only petrified tears behind.
+Maybe they will join this lascivious glory, or maybe not.
+On the top part of the painting, we see four beautiful women engaging playfully with the three monks.
 The outer two women remind us of American pulp illustrations.
-On the lower left we see a blonde woman crying, simbolising our collective subconscious.
-In front of al this profligacy and anarchy, the House of God has been sinking slowly into paralysis.
+On the lower left we see a blonde woman crying, symbolising our collective subconscious.
+In front of all this profligacy and anarchy, the House of God has shown its first signs of its final paralysis.